This post may contain affiliate links which give me a small commission at no extra charge to you.

 Again, this depends on a few factors, including how much the new mom is able to rest and recover!

-How to Deal with Lochia?
+How to deal with postpartum lochia?

-Dealing with your lochia is similar to how you deal with a menstrual period.
+At this point, dealing with your lochia is similar to how you deal with a menstrual period.

 In the beginning, use heavy-duty sanitary pads.
 The hospital will send you home with some, and you can stock up on more if you need to.